tomrausch/kubernetes_public/doc/Confirm A Kubernetes Deployment And Service.md

-# Confirm The Deployment And Service
+# Confirm A Kubernetes Deployment And Service

 ## Confirm The Deployment Is Ready